Dropshipping 101: How to Start a Dropshipping Business (2020)

 Everyone is looking to start a side hustle these days.
 In fact, according to statistics, as many as 44 million Americans have a side hustle.
 And this where dropshipping comes into the game.

 If you want to earn a decent passive income by launching your own ecommerce store but are skeptical about the complexities of inventory management, shipping, and order fulfillment, then dropshipping is the perfect option.

 However, if implemented correctly, dropshipping can help you make a lot of money.

 In this ultimate guide to dropshipping, we cover everything from what it is, how to get started, the pros and cons, mistakes to avoid, to how to run and grow a successful dropshipping business.

 Table of Contents

-Let’s consider Best Buy, one of the biggest electronics retailers in the US.
-Suppose a customer walks into Best Buy, buys a new smart TV, pays the bill, and walks out.
-Essentially, Best Buy has to store the smart TV in their retail location so that the buyer can see it and make a purchase.
+A customer walks into Best Buy, buys a new smart TV, pays their bill, and walks out.
+In this case, Best Buy has to purchase the TV wholesale from the manufacturer and store it in their retail location so that the buyer can preview it and take it home.

 Here’s a simple breakdown of how dropshipping works:

 It’s inexpensive to start a dropshipping business – all you need is some online software and access to dropshipping suppliers.